Quick Start Guide β

 - Open VS Code

-- Open or create a LaTeX document you'd like to improve
+on macOS) - Open or create a LaTeX document from the workspace you'd like to improve

 - In the TeXRA panel, click the "Current" button next to "Input" to set your active document as the input file